Let’s Start From The Beginning By Answering, What is Yoga?

 Welcome, I'm glad you’re here!

 In doing asanas the mind is concentrated on the movement of the body, as well as the breath.
-And that is the union of the body, mind and breath.
+So essentially, asanas are the union of the body, mind and breath.

 When I teach a yoga class we focus on your breath and letting that move you.